irgaly/compose-navigation3-resultstate/README.md

 The result values are stored into SavedState, and survive through Activity recreation or process restarting correctly.
 Also the saved results are tied to NavEntry's lifecycle, and cleared automatically when the receiver screen is popped out.

-# Compatibility in Navigation3 alpha versions

-Compose Navigation3 is still in alpha version, so use the Navigation3 version that ResultState is compatible with.

-* ResultState 1.1.4 is compatible with [Navigation3 1.0.0-alpha11](https://developer.android.com/jetpack/androidx/releases/navigation3#1.0.0-alpha11).
-* ResultState 1.1.3 is compatible with [Navigation3 1.0.0-alpha10](https://developer.android.com/jetpack/androidx/releases/navigation3#1.0.0-alpha10).
-* ResultState 1.1.2 is compatible with [Navigation3 1.0.0-alpha09](https://developer.android.com/jetpack/androidx/releases/navigation3#1.0.0-alpha09).
-* ResultState 1.1.0 is compatible with [Navigation3 1.0.0-alpha08](https://developer.android.com/jetpack/androidx/releases/navigation3#1.0.0-alpha08).

 # Supporting Platforms

 * Supporting all platforms that Navigation3 supports.